seanjohnson08/seanbot/README.md

 A Discord bot.

-## config.json
+## Configuration

-Secrets are passed to the program through a file in the project root named config.json.
-It is not commited to the repo.
-It must be created and the "botToken" property filled with the bot token for the bot to be able to log in.
+Secrets are passed into the program through environment variables in dev and production.
+BOT_TOKEN is required and is the secret key provided by the Discord developer panel for your bot application.
+The MARKETSTACK_TOKEN is a [marketstack.com](https://marketstack.com/) API token and must be provided for the `noyesbot stock` command to work.

+Note: if you are a contributor to this Github repo and you are using Github Codespaces, that environment is configured with tokens for both of these.
+The BOT_TOKEN maps to an account running on a test server.
+Please reach out to Andrew for an invite.

 # Running the bot